PrEP and sexually transmitted infections

 Some randomised and cohort studies of PrEP have found rises in STIs following the initiation of PrEP.
 Others have found no increase.
 And in some, high rates of STIs preceded the adoption of PrEP, suggesting the diagnoses may have been motivators for people to start PrEP.

 People taking part in PrEP studies have certainly had very high rates of STIs.
-The proportion of subjects diagnosed with a bacterial STI during follow-up was 43% during the Ipergay study and 57% during the PROUD study in people taking PrEP.
+For example, in the IPERGAY and PROUD studies, the proportions of participants diagnosed with a bacterial STI during follow-up were 43% and 57%, respectively.
 In the DISCOVER study, the annual incidence of bacterial STIs was almost 100% – this does not mean everyone in the study caught an STI but that the annual number of STI diagnoses nearly equalled the number of participants in the study.

 However, only one of these studies, PROUD, was designed to detect whether PrEP influenced sexual risk behaviour, by comparing participants who knew they were taking PrEP with ones who knew they were not.
 The proportion diagnosed with STIs during follow-up was 57% in participants allocated to start PrEP immediately and 50% in those allocated to start it a year later.
 This difference was not statistically significant, and there was no significant difference between arms for individual STIs either.